 12. Give your home a deep cleaning

 Nothing beats the feel and smell of a clean home.
-If you want a quick and inexpensive way to update your home in the new year, consider a deep clean.
-Don’t just wipe the surfaces and give the toilet bowl a quick squirt of cleaner.
+If you want a great way to update your home in the new year, don’t just wipe the surfaces and give the toilet bowl a quick squirt of cleaner.
+Instead, consider a deep clean.

-Dust the top of cabinets, wash windows inside and out and give baseboards an extra scrub.
+Dust the tops of cabinets, wash windows inside and out and give baseboards an extra scrub.
 Throw your pillows and pillow inserts in the washing machine.
 Don’t forget comforters and blankets.

 When you’re done, your house will smell and feel squeaky clean.